 Horizons Enhanced Income Gold Producers ETF (TSX:HEP) is a good ETF choice for those who want exposure to mining companies and exploration companies, alike.
 Currently, well over 70% of their holdings are North American, while the remaining are split between the UK and South Africa.

-This fund also provides investors with monthly distributions that come out to between 0.17 and 0.23 per unit.
+This fund also provides investors with monthly distributions around 0.22 per unit.
 It has traditionally been in the middle of that range, but recent months have seen the distribution grow.
-The fund celebrated its 10-year anniversary in April 2021, has over $179 million in net assets, and a MER of 0.8%.
+The fund celebrated its 10-year anniversary in April 2021, has over $297 million in net assets, and a MER of 0.79%.

 Does the thought of “owning gold” make you feel just a little bit richer?
 Well, as we explained, gold is a great and quite safe way of diversifying your portfolio.